-There are several reasons why someone may opt for follicle unit excision (FUE) as opposed to its older counterpart, follicular unit transplantation (FUT) for hair restoration.
+There are several reasons why someone may opt for follicle unit excision (FUE) as opposed to its older counterpart, follicular unit transplantation (FUT), or Neograft for FUE hair restoration.
 The patient may have limited donor hair available, a tight scalp, linear scarring from a previous FUT procedure and may not want another linear scar in the donor area, or the patient may not want to go through the associated discomfort again.

 ARTAS Robotic Hair Transplant Technology